davebenson/doom4-walkthrough/README.md

 Jump back out, and go to the screen with the waypoint:  "Cycle Hatch".

-Do this, and jump onto the platform while is plugging the hole.
+Do this, and jump onto the platform while it is plugging the hole.
 Wait for it to lift you up, like an elevator.

 Drop down, and keep going and you'll get to a yellow-lit door labeled "Maintenance Only".
 Enter for a fight.